 Malware (short for malicious software) is fast becoming one of the biggest threats online and has been used in some of the world’s largest cyber-attacks including the 2017 WannaCry attack that affected more than 200,000 victims in 150 countries.

-Malware is typically installed on a computer when a user clicks on a link, downloads a malicious attachment or opens a rogue software programme.
+Malware is typically installed on a computer when a user clicks on a link, downloads a malicious attachment or opens a rogue software program.
 Once installed, attackers can use the malware to spy on your online activities, steal personal and financial information or use your device to hack other systems.

 This form of attack has proved hugely profitable and is becoming more sophisticated as criminals blend old and new variants to cause maximum damage.